CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

-   "", "``true``", "include frazil water/salt fluxes in ocn fluxes", "" "``ustar_min``", "real", "minimum value of ocean friction velocity in m/s", "0.005" "``wave_spec_type``", "``constant``", "wave data file is provided, constant wave spectrum, for testing", "``none``" "", "``none``", "no wave data provided, no wave-ice interactions", "" "", "``profile``", "no wave data file is provided, use fixed dummy wave spectrum, for testing", "" "", "``random``", "wave data file is provided, wave spectrum generated using random number", "" "``ycycle``", "integer", "number of years in forcing data cycle", "1"
+   "", "``true``", "include frazil water/salt fluxes in ocn fluxes", "" "``ustar_min``", "real", "minimum value of ocean friction velocity in m/s", "0.005" "``wave_spec_type``", "``constant``", "wave data file is provided, constant wave spectrum, for testing", "``none``" "", "``none``", "no wave data provided, no wave-ice interactions (not recommended when using the FSD)", "" "", "``profile``", "no wave data file is provided, use fixed dummy wave spectrum, for testing", "" "", "``random``", "wave data file is provided, wave spectrum generated using random number", "" "``ycycle``", "integer", "number of years in forcing data cycle", "1"